Why PLCs Are the Highest-Value Target in OT

 Authentication Gaps in Common PLC Protocols

-The lack of authentication at the protocol level is the most fundamental PLC security weakness.
-Here is the reality for the most common protocols:
+The lack of authentication at the protocol level is the most fundamental PLC security weakness, and it is worth understanding why this gap exists before discussing how to compensate for it.

 PLC Hardening Strategies